lemourin/libcloudstorage/README.md

 Cloud Browser:
 ==============

-When `--with-examples`  flag is passed  to `./configure`, Cloud  Browser  will
-be  built.
-It  provides  easy  graphics user  interface  for  all the features
+In `bin/cloudbrowser`  there is  a program which  provides easy  graphics user
-implemented in `libcloudstorage`.
+interface for  all the features  implemented in `libcloudstorage`.
+It  will be
+built  when  its  dependencies  are found,  unless  explicitly  disabled  with
+`--with-cloudbrowser=no`.

 Cloud Browser dependencies: